At Lakeside Primary School we uphold and teach pupils about British Values which are defined as:

 - individual liberty

-Some of these values are taught explicitly through Personal, Social, Health and Emotional (PSHE), and Religious Education (RE).
+These values are taught through Personal, Social, Health and Emotional (PSHE) lessons supported by the Jigsaw programme, and Religious Education (RE).
 We also teach the British Values through planning and delivering a broad and balanced curriculum.

-The school takes opportunities to actively promote British Values through our assemblies and whole school systems and structures such as electing and running a successful School Council and Lakeside Ambassador program.
+The school takes opportunities to actively promote British Values through our assemblies and whole school systems and structures such as electing and running successful Leadership Programmes including School Council, Sports Leaders, Eco Warriors, Restorative Practice Experts and Digital Leaders.
 We also actively promote British values through ensuring that our curriculum planning and delivery includes real opportunities for exploring these values.
 Actively promoting British Values also means challenging extremist’ views and promoting tolerance and diversity.

-At Lakeside Primary School these values are reinforced regularly and in the following ways:
+At Lakeside Primary Academy these values are reinforced regularly and in the following ways:

-In order to reflect the democratic values of our society, we encourage children to value each others opinions and this is accomplished through our School Council, restorative circles, Lakeside Ambassadors and pupil surveys.
+In order to reflect the democratic values of our society, we encourage children to value each other’s opinions and this is accomplished through our School Council, restorative circles and pupil surveys.